 $ id uid=1000(user) gid=1000(user) groups=1000(user),4(adm),24(cdrom),27(sudo),30(dip),46(plugdev),121(lpadmin),132(lxd),133(sambashare)

-- Show processes for a single group using the ps command.
+- Show processes for a single group with the ps command using group selectors.

 -G Display information about processes which are running with the specified real group IDs. -g Display information about processes with the specified process group leaders.